KochInstitute-Bioinformatics/yeast-integrant-eval/ASSEMBLY_EVALUATION.md

 ### Issue: Reference genome not found

 **Solution:** Verify `params.reference_genome` points to a valid file path.
 Use absolute paths or paths relative to the workflow launch directory.

-### Issue: sam2bed command not found

-**Solution:** The `bumproo/general_genomics:latest` container includes bedops tools.
-Ensure the process is using the correct container.

 ### Issue: Assembly contigs don't align